hallvaaw/awesome-biological-image-analysis/README.md

 - [MIA](https://github.com/mianalysis/mia) - MIA is a Fiji plugin which provides a modular framework for assembling image and object analysis workflows.
 - [MorphoGraphX](https://morphographx.org) - MorphoGraphX is an open source application for the visualization and analysis of 4D biological datasets.
 - [NUKE-BREAK](https://github.com/dcluet/NUKE-BREAK) - Automated detection of nuclei and DNA damage in Caenorhabditis elegans germline.
+- [OAD](https://github.com/zeiss-microscopy/OAD) - Collection of tools and scripts useful to automate microscopy workflows in ZEN Blue using Python and Open Application Development tools.
 - [PAM](https://gitlab.com/PAM-PIE/PAM) - PAM is a software package for quantitative analysis of fluorescence microscopy and spectroscopy data, with a focus on experiments using pulsed interleaved excitation.
 - [PathML](https://github.com/Dana-Farber-AIOS/pathml) - An open-source toolkit for computational pathology and machine learning.
 - [PyScratch](https://bitbucket.org/vladgaal/pyscratch_public.git/src) - PyScratch is an open source tool that autonomously performs quantitative analysis of in vitro scratch assays.